-I love this quote from Ralph Waldo Emerson:
+I love this quote from Socrates:

 I believe wholeheartedly that what our soul most longs for is to stretch and grow into our unique, fullest potential.
-However, our fearful ego prefers to cling to what’s comfortable and familiar (even if it’s miserable), all in the name of safety.
+However, our fearful ego prefers to cling to what’s comfortable and familiar (even if we’re miserable), all in the name of safety.

 The language of my soul is creativity, and I love helping others ignite and nurture their own creative fire.
 Creative expression is my daily spiritual practice.
 And my passionate mission is to help others liberate and channel their creativity to realize their unique, fullest potential.